splunk-soar-connectors/trendmicrovisionone/README.md

 Type: **investigate**
 Read only: **True**

 Sends vault item to sandbox for analysis.
 Provide file name and vault id to perform the action.
 For the 'arguments' parameter, the maximum argument length before encoding is 1024 bytes.
-Arguments are only available for Portable Executable (PE) files and script files
+Arguments are only available for Portable Executable (PE) files and script files.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS